solo-io/gloo/docs/content/guides/traffic_management/destination_types/consul_services/_index.md

             namespace: gloo-system
 {{< /highlight >}}

-Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo does [function discovery]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).
+Also, with using Upstreams instead of the consul-specific config, you can also leverage the fact that Gloo Edge does [function discovery]({{% versioned_link_path fromRoot="/introduction/architecture/concepts/#functions" %}}) (ie, REST or gRPC based on swagger or reflection respectively).

 ### Subset based routing